braneproject/rfcs/text/0000-custom-fetch-handler.md

 #### `FetchObject`

 The `FetchObject` is basically a [ponyfill](https://github.com/sindresorhus/ponyfill) to [`ServiceWorkerGlobalScope`](https://w3c.github.io/ServiceWorker/#serviceworkerglobalscope-interface).
-It has intentionally similar interface to it to get better interoperability.
+It has intentionally subset interface to it to get better interoperability with existing tools for service worker.

 The `fetch` method makes as same network request as the [Fetch API], but can be intercepted by the `fetch` event listeners.
 It should append the result promise to the extend lifecycle promises if `{ keepalive: true }` passed.